Nellie was the nickname used for a unique trenching machine that owed its existence to Winston Churchill, it was not, however, a great success.

 Nellie — The Early Years

 When Germany invaded Poland in 1939, Neville Chamberlain appointed Winston Churchill to the Cabinet as First Lord of the Admiralty.
-Wasting no time he immediately revisited some of his older ideas about advancing to a trench line using mechanical means.
+Wasting no time, he immediately revisited some of his older ideas about advancing to a trench line using mechanical means.

-He foresaw an attack against the Siegfried Line as being an eventual necessity and to do so, an armoured vehicle would be used to cut a trench through it, other vehicles and dismounted personnel would follow behind and break out beyond the fortifications.
+He foresaw an attack against the Siegfried Line as being an eventual necessity, and to do so, an armoured vehicle would be used to cut a trench through it.
+Other vehicles and dismounted personnel would follow behind and break out beyond the fortifications.

-Although there are some different opinions of the origin of the concept it was undoubtedly a widely held opinion that tanks would be as helpless against defensive works like the Maginot Line as infantry were against the trenches of Flanders so it is easy to understand the general thinking.
+Although there are some different opinions of the origin of the concept.
+It was undoubtedly a widely held opinion that tanks would be as helpless against defensive works like the Maginot Line as infantry were against the trenches of Flanders, so it is easy to understand the general thinking.

 His original requirement was for a machine that would burrow under the ground and emerge only at the required time.